top of page

 The balance between art and design and the conceptual and applied function of jewelry reflects in skill and creativity, resulting in pieces that are both functional and beautiful.

 Most of these rings are produced in limited editions, with varying availability for each design.
-As the collection continues to expand, new designs are added to the mix.

 bottom of page